hlysine/CommandProcessorSpecs/README.md

 # Command Processor

 This is a programming exercise that simulates real-world programming experiences, where future feature requirements are unknown and thus writing future-proof code is essential.
-This exercise starts off with very basic requirements and progressively add new features in newer versions.
+This exercise starts off with very basic requirements and progressively adds new features in newer versions.

 ## Rules